Returns, Payments, Credits and Refunds

 • If you prefer to print paper returns and mail them to us, download blank forms from our Tax Forms section.

-• NOTE: It is extremely important to include detailed information on these forms such as your Taxpayer ID, business name and period that you’re reporting for.
+• NOTE: It is extremely important to include detailed information on these forms such as your Account ID, business name and period that you’re reporting for.
+If you do not have your Account ID, be sure to include your FEIN, SSN or ITIN.

 File in Person: